 Countering The Objections

-The skeptic says: ok, but hold on: if God does not condone polygamy, then why does He tell the reader in 2 Samuel 12:8 that He gave King David his “master’s wives”?
+The skeptic says: okay, but hold on.
+If God does not condone polygamy, then why does He tell the reader in 2 Samuel 12:8 that He gave King David his “master’s wives”?
 After all, the result of this transaction meant that David would have multiple wives.
-Doesn’t this mean that God condoned David’s polygamous?
+Doesn’t this show that God condoned David’s polygamy?
 And if God allowed David to engage in polygamy then isn’t it fair to state that God condones polygamy?

 This is an important type of charge to refute for it goes to the heart of crucial topics such as necessary inference and how to employ a defensible hermeneutic (i.e. systematic way of interpreting the Bible).

 By the way, a cousin of mine (who is in a polygamous relationship, though not in this country) argued somewhat similarly that since David had multiple wives (2 Samuel 5:13, 2 Samuel 12:8) and since in Scripture he is referred to favorably (e.g. David is called a man after God’s own heart—1 Samuel 13:14; 1 Kings 15:3; Act 13:22, and is placed in the lineage of the Messiah by the promise that Christ will sit on the throne of His father David— Luke 1:32) that this therefore demonstrates polygamy to be acceptable in God’s eyes.